Research & Knowledge Translation

 Photo of Broome

 Lowitja Institute is committed to investing in Aboriginal and Torres Strait Islander community-driven health research that privileges Indigenous ways of knowing, being and doing.
-Our investment upholds Aboriginal and Torres Strait Islander rights to sovereignty and self-determination throughout all stages of the research process and health research workforce.
+Our investment upholds Aboriginal and Torres Strait Islander rights to sovereignty and self-determination throughout all stages of the research process and within the health research workforce.

 1. Beneficence – to act for the benefit of Aboriginal and Torres Strait Islander people in the conduct of our research